 From Vittorio De Sica to the obscure backpackers, everybody loves bicycles.
 It is much faster than walking but yet a good exercise and sans any carbon footprint.
 At Hampi one can borrow cycles at INR 40 per day and roam around and that is what I decided to do.
 I rode a bicycle after ages, huffed and puffed when I had to pedal uphill, but eventually enjoyed the free downhill rides.

 The first notable place that I encountered was the Gopura of Krishna temple, which is partly destroyed but still a magnificent structure with intricately curved stucco figures of warriors, elephants, horses and various deities apparently describing Krishna Devaraya’s Orissa campaign.

-On the opposite side of the temple there is a pond, apparently a water reservoir and a long corridor with series of unadorned pillars giving an impression that it was a marketplace.
-At that particular moment the blazing sun was covered by dark clouds and I managed to get some decent shots.
+On the opposite side of the temple there is a pond, apparently a water reservoir and a long corridor with a series of unadorned pillars giving the impression that it was a marketplace.
+At that particular moment, the blazing sun was covered by dark clouds and I managed to get some decent shots.
 I could also capture a few birds resting on the ruins.
 I only wish I had a bigger zoom.